kaltura/platform-install-packages/README.md

 # Repository Server Release Name Convension
-At the moment we're in early alpha testing phase.
-The URL of the repository will change when we reach beta phase.
 The repository URL will be structured as follow:
 `http://REPOSITORY_URL/BRANCH/noarch/kaltura-release.noarch.[rpm/deb]`.
 *BRANCH* - will be replaced with the name of the desired install release branch.
 We will eventually have the following branches: